 The large majority of moisture uptakes took place within a distance of 8000 km (Fig. 8a).
-The histogram for the main precipitation event at 12:00 UTC on 07 Dec 2016 is shown in grey shading, while the preceding time steps are shown in bolddashed, and the later ones with dashed solid lines.
-During the sequence of the event, moisture sources shifted from local sources (less than 1000 km distance during at 00:00 UTC on 07 Dec 2016) to the most distant at 12:00 UTC, and finally again to closer locations (3000-4000 km distance), with a combination of local and remote sources at 00:00 UTC on 08 Dec 2016.
+The histogram for the main precipitation event at 12:00 UTC on 07 Dec 2016 is shown in grey shading, while the preceding time steps are shown in dashed, and the later ones with solid lines.
+During the sequence of the event, moisture sources shifted from local sources (less than 1000 km distance at 00:00 UTC on 07 Dec 2016) to the most distant at 12:00 UTC, and finally again to closer locations (3000-4000 km distance), with a combination of local and remote sources at 00:00 UTC on 08 Dec 2016.
 An analysis of the corresponding moisture lifetime (not shown) provides the shortest lifetimes during the main precipitation phase at 12:00 UTC, with a median of about 3 days.
 This timing corresponding to uptake locations from 04 to 07 Dec 2016, shown in Fig. 7.
+In

-In earlier and later stages, lifetime distributions also peak at less than 5 days, while including more notable contributions with more than 5 days since evaporation.
+5 earlier and later stages, lifetime distributions also peak at less than 5 days, while including more notable contributions with more than 5 days since evaporation.

 Along with the shift in the moisture source location, evaporation conditions also changed.
 The most frequent temperature at the moisture sources was about 23 °C throughout the event, yet including a range of colder temperature conditions (Fig. 8b).
+Colder temperatures contributed in particular during the beginning of the event, when the average moisture source temperature an artefact of the contribution from land regions where $RH{SST}$ is not defined.
+The maximum $RH{SST}$ shifts during the event, from above 60 % before the most intense precipitation period to 55 % at 12:00 UTC on 07 Dec 2016.
+It appears that the most intense precipitation stage was thus also associated with the most intense evaporation due to the strongest humidity gradient over the North Atlantic moisture sources.

-Colder temperatures contributed in particular during the beginning of the event, when the average moisture source temperature was 17.6 °C at 00:00 UTC on 07 Dec 2016 (green purple dashed line), clearly cooler than the mean of 19.7 °C at 12:00 UTC (star symbol), and moisture sources were more local.
+10 was 17.6 °C at 00:00 UTC on 07 Dec 2016 (purple dashed line), clearly cooler than the mean of 19.7 °C at 12:00 UTC (star symbol), and moisture sources were more local.
 Overall, the range of moisture source temperature variations was relatively limited throughout the event (within 2 °C).

-The relative humidity with respect to the SST (RH{SST}) is a key factor in kinetic fractionation during evaporation (Craig and Gordon, 1965).
-Throughout the event, the mean RH{SST} is around 65-70 % (Fig. 8c, star symbol).
-The peak at near 100 % is an artefact of the contribution from land regions where RH{SST} is not defined.
-The maximum RH{SST} shifts during the event, from above 60 % before the most intense precipitation period to 55 % at 12:00 UTC on 07 Dec 2016.
-It appears that the most intense precipitation stage was thus also associated with the most intense evaporation due to the strongest humidity gradient over the North Atlantic moisture sources.
+The relative humidity with respect to the SST ( $RH{SST}$ ) is a key factor in kinetic fractionation during evaporation (Craig and Gordon, 1965).
+Throughout the event, the mean $RH{SST}$ is around 65-70 % (Fig. 8c, star symbol).
+The peak at near 100 % is